Skip to content

 Data persistence

+Add a persistent volume in CapRover for the storage and hosting paths (set them with SILEX_FS_ROOT and SILEX_FS_HOSTING_ROOT).
 Data persists across app restarts and updates.
-Back up regularly through the platform's dashboard.
+Back it up regularly through the dashboard.

 SSL/HTTPS